heefjones/quenching_tanzania/README.md

   - Functional, Needs repairs (class 1)
   - Non-functional (class 2)

-The end goal is to build a predictive model that properly identifies each of these 3 classes with maximum accuracy.
+The end goal was to build a predictive model that properly identifies each of these 3 classes with maximum accuracy.
+Identifying classes 1 and 2 (dysfunctional wells) was a higher priority, as the consequences for misidentifying these wells could be human lives.